jbittencourt/ProgrammingAssignment2/README.md

 ### Introduction

+This Repos Contains Juliano's Bittencourt implementation for 2nd Assingment of R Programming Class on Coursera.

+### Original Introduction

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast